dxe/dxesf-docs/docs/index.md

 advice and consent of the SF Bay Core and the Organizers at large.

-The Lead Organizer will hold regular (at least monthly) open discussions with updates on progress on strategic road map and opportunity for all Chapter Members to ask questions or comment on network matters.
+The Lead Organizer will hold regular (at least monthly) open discussions with updates on progress on strategic roadmap and opportunity for all Chapter Members to ask questions or comment on network matters.
 These will most often take place on Saturday mornings.